6 weeks – Flying into Lisbon, out of Paris

 Renting a Car

 Rental cars and vehicles with out-of-town or foreign license plates are frequent targets for break-ins, particularly when parked in popular tourist destinations and beaches.
 Of course that’s true anywhere, and unfortunately rental car companies usually have stickers to brand their cars so it’s impossible to blend in.
 So what to do?
 We try to plan driving excursions around a base location, leaving the luggage in the hotel.
 Not easy to do, but losing all the luggage and the laptops would be worse.
 Especially the laptops.
-Here’s the link to country travel safety info from the US State Department – Portugal and Spain.
+Check the US State Department website for the latest on travel safety info.

 Toll Roads and the Via Verde transponder

 - Applicable AutoEurope Terms & Conditions extra charges: (Europcar is the provider)

 - Road tax of approximately EUR 1.50 per day.